 John Nicolson is the SID and is available to shareholders if they have concerns that the normal channels of Chairman, CEO or other Executive Directors have failed to resolve, or for which such channels of communication are inappropriate.
 The SID also acts as an internal sounding board for the Chairman, and serves as intermediary for the other Directors, with the Chairman, when necessary.
 The role of the SID is considered to be an important check and balance in the Group’s governance structure.
 In accordance with the Code, neither the Chairman nor the SID are employed as executives of the Group.

 The Board considers and reviews each NED’s independence on an annual basis, as part of the Directors’ performance evaluation.
 In carrying out the review, consideration is given to factors such as their character, judgement, commitment and performance on the Board and relevant Committees, and their ability to provide objective challenge to management.
-The Board has considered the findings from the internal Board evaluation exercise and reviewed the independence of each NED.
+The Board has considered the findings from the external Board evaluation exercise, carried out during the year and reviewed the independence of each NED.
 The Board is of the view that all were and continue to be, independent in accordance with the provisions of the Code.

-In the 9 months to 30 September 2018, there were six scheduled Board meetings, plus two additional ad hoc meetings held by telephone.
-In the months when there is not a Board meeting, a Board call will be held to review the latest performance and cover any other matters requiring our attention.
+In the financial year to 30 September 2019, there were eight scheduled Board meetings.
+In the months when there is not a Board meeting, a Board call will be held to review the latest performance and cover any other matters requiring attention.
+Additional ad hoc meetings are held by telephone as required.
 Attendance at the formal pre-scheduled Board and Committee meetings was as follows:

-During 2018, certain Executive and Non-Executive Directors who are not Committee members attended Committee meetings by invitation (other than meetings where there would be a conflict).
+During the financial year, certain Executive and Non-Executive Directors who are not Committee members, attended Committee meetings by invitation (other than meetings where there would be a conflict).
 These details have not been included in the table.

 Board meetings are structured in an open atmosphere, conducive to challenge and debate and all Directors are expected to attend.
 In the event that a Director is unable to attend a meeting, they will receive the papers scheduled for discussion at the relevant meeting, and are encouraged to provide comments to the Chairman or CEO on key items in advance of the meeting, so their views and opinions can be shared and taken into account at the meeting.